 If in doubt, always refer to Regulation CR7 in the Members Handbook.

 We're here to help

 For further information and to assist you with any questions you might have regarding your CPDContact us

-The CA Education Store offers a range of education programmes and learning opportunities, designed to help you strengthen your skills.
+The CA CPD offers a range of education programmes and learning opportunities, designed to help you strengthen your skills.